bklim5/docker-fastapi-rq/README.md

 # Dockerizd Python RQ + FastAPI

 This is an example of a Dockerized version of FastAPI + Python RQ.
-More information can be found in the blog post here:
+More information can be found in the blog post [here](https://blog.devgenius.io/efficient-background-job-processing-with-docker-python-fastapi-and-redis-queue-with-an-example-8eb0c6188981)

 It includes:
 1. app/api.py - The API layer that allows user to submit a job to the queue, and query the status of a job via API endpoints